IG-AI/Disease-Simulator/README.md

 ### Recording
 Using the record option will create a recording of the simulation that is being run.
 These files can be found in the folder **recordings/** . <br>

+### Logging
+Two files with logs exist.
+* **logs/erlang_exec_log.log** contains information regarding simulations; when they are run, what flags were used and time required for different steps of execution.<br>
+The recorded steps are;<br>
+Time to prepare the simulation.<br>
+Time to run the simulation.<br>
+Total time for both above steps.<br>
+* **logs/welang_exec_time.log** contains information about the time required for different steps of execution, these are the same times as in the other file, but with no additional information making them easier to extract for other uses.

 ### Testing
 **make jrun_test** will run Java tests. <br>
 **make test** will run Erlang tests (**make testv** will run verbose option). <br>